The Answer: To Ease Their Way

 being involved for one year, stayed for seven, and ended up chairing the board of the organization.

-Chairman wasn't really my thing, so in 1999 I ended my tenure in the mentoring organization and became a Court Appointed Special Advocate (CASA).
+Chairman wasn't where the action was, so in 1999 I ended my tenure in the mentoring organization and became a Court Appointed Special Advocate

 In 2015 your grandmother and I became Long Term Care Ombudsmen (LTCO)